 NOTE: TestEquity recommends having the end step type to be Hold or Idle.
 TestEquity does NOT recommend using an end step type of Control Off or All Off.
 This does not turn off the chamber fan.
-The chamber temperature can reach +55°C just from heat generated by the fan, and even higher if your test sample is energized.
+The chamber temperature can reach +55°C just from heat generated by the fan and interior light, or even higher if your test sample is energized.

-Wait For step option
+\Wait For step option